-The ‘European Perceptions of Climate Change’ project is led by Cardiff University in collaboration with academic teams from four European countries (UK, Germany, France and Norway) and Climate Outreach.
+The ‘European Perceptions of Climate Change’ (EPCC) project is led by Cardiff University in collaboration with academic teams from four European countries (UK, Germany, France and Norway) and Climate Outreach.

-The survey found that clear majorities in these four European countries support using public money to prepare now for the impacts of climate change, to help developing nations cope with extreme weather, and to subsidise renewable energy sources.
+The recently released topline survey findings found that clear majorities in these four European countries support using public money to prepare now for the impacts of climate change, to help developing nations cope with extreme weather, and to subsidise renewable energy sources.
+The survey was informed by the first EPCC report which contained socio-political profiles of the four countries.

-Media coverage of EPCC survey results includes:
+Media coverage of EPCC project includes:

 New Scientist: Most people don’t know climate change is entirely human-made